emilyhopegrove/emilyhopegrove/README.md

 This initiative started as a hack week project with the objective to enhance user experience by facilitating content sharing directly from the link-in-bio page and concurrently promoting a safer online environment.
 To understand further the scope of the project, here is an overview of the project: [Link-in-bio Share Overview](https://paschen.me/share-recording). 📺

-Ultimately, it's about making meaningful impacts.
-The backend is where the magic happens, and I'm eager to be at the forefront, creating solutions that not only work seamlessly but elevate user experiences.
-Given my journey so far, and my tangible experiences both at Hackbright and Bitly, I believe I'm well-positioned to thrive as a Backend Apprentice Engineer and contribute meaningfully to LinkedIn’s mission. 🌟
+Ultimately, it's about making meaningful impact and creating solutions that not only work seamlessly but elevate user experiences.
+Given my journey so far, and my tangible experiences both at Hackbright and Bitly, I believe I'm well-positioned to thrive as a Backend, Frontend or Fullstack Engineer and contribute meaningfully to your company's mission. 🌟

 <!--